 This author can only trust that the members of the National Inquiry into Missing and Murdered Indigenous Women and Girls will read the previous paragraphs properly and with due regard to their content and context.

 Every Canadian should insist that the long-standing tradition of no statute of limitations on acts of murder be upheld, and a rigorous investigation of each and every one these cases ought to ensue.
-Eric LaMont Gregory, NIMMIWG 2016
+E LaMont Gregory, NIMMIWG 2016

-A balancing act, by definition, describes a conscious attempt in often difficult situations, to try to maintain what we cherish, when faced with circumstances that suggest that at least for a period of time, we may have to give up what we cherish in order to preserve ultimately what we cherish in the long term.
+A balancing act, by definition, describes a conscious attempt in often difficult situations, to try to maintain what we cherish, when faced with circumstances that suggest that at least for a period of time, we may have to give up what we cherish in order to preserve ultimately what we cherish most in the long term.

 For example, a government attempts to provide security for its citizens against indiscriminate acts of terror (insurgency), involves, in the minds of some, a need to curtail civil liberties, that is, to impose special measures which may infringe upon basic charter rights, in order to identify, track and interdict those who would upset the peace and security of the nation.